-Its continued success in degree apprenticeship delivery for policing is led by the OU Policing Organisation Practice (POP) Team.
-The POP team provides a mixture of interdisciplinary academic and professional police experience and expertise.
-The POP team works closely with the OU Centre for Policing Research and Learning and collaborates with a wide range of police partners nationally and internationally.
+Our continued success in degree apprenticeship delivery for policing is led by the OU Policing Organisation Practice (POP) team, which provides a mixture of interdisciplinary academic and professional police experience and expertise.
+The POP team works closely with the OU's Centre for Policing Research and Learning (CPRL) and collaborates with a wide range of police partners nationally and internationally.

-These programmes are suitable for people who are looking to become police constables and deliver an enhanced service to the public, maintaining the peace and upholding the law across complex and diverse communities.
+This programme is suitable for people who are looking to become Police Constables and deliver an enhanced service to the public, maintaining the peace and upholding the law across complex and diverse communities.

-Entry requirements will be set by the individual police force.
+Entry requirements will be set by the relevant police force.

 Throughout the programme, apprentices will be exposed to and engage with emerging interdisciplinary research and knowledge exchange initiatives that are being produced by the OU’s CPRL.

 Police learners will study a range of topics including: